pointblankdev/dynamite/README.md

 ## Recommended Settings

 By default, VSCode shows a lot of junk intellisense results.
-Disable it by adding this to your VSCode `settings.json` file.
+Disable these by adding the following to your VSCode `settings.json` file.

 ```bash
 "editor.suggest.showWords": false,